Rent-to-Own in Canada

 We work with licensed real estate professionals, lawyers, and mortgage specialists across every province we serve.
 The program runs through those relationships, not around them.

-We currently serve communities across Alberta, Ontario (outside Toronto and the GTA), Manitoba, and Saskatchewan.
+We currently serve communities across Ontario (outside Toronto and the GTA), Alberta, Manitoba, and Saskatchewan.
 If you've been declined by a lender, or there's something specific standing between you and mortgage approval, this program may be worth a closer look.

 Locations served: Ontario (outside GTA), Alberta, Manitoba, Saskatchewan • Licensed realtors, lawyers, and mortgage brokers on every file